 The concentration of credit risk is mainly affected by creditors' rating and the client's industry.
-As of, December 31, 2021 and 2020, 58% and 68%, respectively, of the Group's accounts receivable were concentrated on top five sales clients.
+As of, December 31, 2022 and 2021, 50% and 58%, respectively, of the Group's accounts receivable were concentrated on top five sales clients.

-- For the details of the accounts receivable aging and loss allowance, please refer to note 6 (c). - (ii) Liquidity risk
+- For the details of the accounts receivable aging and loss allowance, please refer to note 6 (b). - (ii) Liquidity risk